Volunteering Requirements

 Heating Area: Clerk of Course (Heating Area Manager) *

-This person will manage the heating area, working closely with the heating area volunteers, the Starter, the Meet Referee and the File Writer to ensure that all swimmers are in the proper place and that all scratches and lane changes are recorded.
+This person manages the Heating Area.
+They work closely with the heating area volunteers, the Starter, the Meet Referee and the File Writer to ensure that all swimmers are in the proper place and that all scratches and lane changes are recorded.
 Typically this is 1 person that works the entire meet, however it can be divided into 2 shifts if there are 2 people interested.
-It usually requires attendance of a prerequisite course.
+It requires attendance of a prerequisite course.
 Experience in the heating area is not required but would be extremely useful.

 Meet Manager *